Become an Expert in Touch: Train with Body College

 We are shaped by experience; birth is an early and defining experience in the cranial paradigm.
 On Seminar 5, at the midpoint of the course, we will start to explore how birth processes impact our health and how to relate to early dynamics in our physiology.

-The second half of the course includes rich insights on meeting viscera (Seminar 6), the nervous system (Seminar 7) and the facial complex, including the jaw (Seminar 8).
+The second half of the course includes rich insights on meeting viscera in Seminar 6, the nervous system in Seminar 7 and the facial complex, including the jaw in Seminar 8.
 We will strive to always appreciate complexity and larger field dynamics in finding health.
 We do a deep dive into pain science.

-We finish with looking at skills to work with parents and babies (Seminar 9) and the beautifully complex web of cells and immunity communicating by fluids (Seminar 10).
+We finish with looking at skills to work with parents and babies in Seminar 9.
+During this seminar we revisit and celebrate complexity in understanding suffering and trauma.
+Seminar 10 completes with the beautifully dynamic web of cells, stress and immunity communicating by fluids.
+We return to stillness.

 There will be space to explore professional practice and client management through out the course.
 We want you to be a confident, professional expert in touch, ready and able to help people suffer less from pain, anxiety and trauma.